Anatoliy Zahorodniy: Scientific contribution

 His scientific works are devoted to the problems of theoretical and mathematical physics, plasma theory, statistical physics, physics of kinetic phenomena.

-Together with Ivan Yakymenko and Yuriy Klymontovych he developed a statistical theory of spatially bounded plasma-molecular systems, on the basis of which he investigated the influence of the interaction of plasma and molecular subsystems on electromagnetic fluctuations in such systems.
+Together with Ivan Yakymenko and Yuri Klimontovych, he developed a statistical theory of spatially bounded plasma-molecular systems, on the basis of which he investigated the influence of the interaction of plasma and molecular subsystems on electromagnetic fluctuations in such systems.
 He obtained new kinetic equations for the distribution functions of free and bound charged particles in bounded plasma-molecular media, established the explicit form of collision integrals, and investigated the influence of boundary surfaces on the distributions of electrons, ions, and molecules near the medium boundary.
 He developed the theory of bremsstrahlung in plasma-molecular systems, which takes into account all possible scattering processes involving charged particles and molecules, as well as the scattering of electrons and molecules by collective fluctuations.

 In the 1980s and 1990s, together with Oleksiy Sytenko, he generalized the theory of fluctuations in a stable stationary plasma to the case of turbulent plasma with diffusion-drift motions of the liquid type.
 Calculated the dynamic form factors of such a plasma, investigated their features associated with large-scale turbulent motions in such a plasma.
 Within the developed approach, he proposed a model of non-Markov diffusion of particles in turbulent plasma.

 Further research was aimed at the kinetic description of dusty plasma and the development of the theory of electromagnetic fluctuations in such plasma, taking into account the self-consistent formation of the dynamic charge of powders.

 He developed the kinetic theory of dusty plasma.
 On the basis of the first principles of statistical mechanics, he derived microscopic equations and a chain of Bogolyubov equations for dusty plasma, which made it possible to explain a wide class of new physical phenomena.
 In particular, he proposed a kinetic approach to the calculation of the effective interaction potentials of powders in plasma and applied it to the study of shielded potentials in weakly ionized plasma, including in the presence of external fields.
 He found that charging the powders with plasma currents [absent in the source] leads to their decryption, i.e. to the appearance of the Coulomb asymptotics of the effective potential.
 It has also been shown that the specific polarization of the plasma near the moving powder can lead to a significant reduction in the coefficient of friction and even a change in its sign (negative friction).

 He developed the theory of electromagnetic fluctuations in powdered weakly ionized plasma, taking into account the dynamic charging of powders with plasma currents.
 Proposed general relations for the dielectric response function of dusty plasma and fluctuation currents.